kritikas11/AI-Personality-Twin/readme.md

  Social sharing features
 📝 License
 This project is open-source and available under the MIT License.

-🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-Fork the repository
-Create your feature branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request
-👨‍💻 Author
-Your Name - Your GitHub

 🙏 Acknowledgments
 Streamlit - Amazing web framework